- Status Report

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (26 Jul, 27 Jul, 28 Jul).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (26 Jul) and quiet levels on days two and three (27 Jul, 28 Jul).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one, two, and three (26 Jul, 27 Jul, 28 Jul).

 III.
 Event probabilities 26 Jul-28 Jul